canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 Open standards and OSS are only slowly gaining traction in the Government of Canada (GC), particularly when compared to the private sector and other public administrations (US, UK, France, Italy, Estonia, New Zealand, etc.).
 Relatively low levels of adoption have been attributed to a lack of understanding of the potential benefits, accompanied by a risk-averse technical and procurement culture, compounded by significant levels of misconceptions.

 Open Standards are essential to ensure interoperability between systems and enables easier migration and transitions to different systems.
 More so, the use of open source software supports interoperability and information sharing and should be considered in the assessment of IM-IT solutions.
-Both help mitigate the risks of vendor Lock-in, enable the GC to support for the Canadian economy and open communities, provide lower total cost of ownership, attract top digital talent and lead to better job satisfaction (quote open source use section).
+Both help mitigate the risks of lock-in, enable the GC to support for the Canadian economy and open communities, provide lower total cost of ownership, attract top digital talent and lead to better job satisfaction (quote open source use section).

 If TBS wants the GC to become an open organization and shift to a more open culture especially around digital and technology, it should strongly endorse the adoption of open Standards for data, information and communications; the use of OSS in our technology stack; contributing to upstream development of OSS; releasing code developed internally under OSS licenses and collaborating more widely with other public administrations in Canada and around the world.